stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 - Fixed [Controller extraction](controller-tools.md) and [Parent accross comps](parent-accross-compositions.md) with (negative) scale values.
 - Fixed multiple [Controller extraction](controller-tools.md) (controllers extracted twice or more) in specific cases of inter-dependencies.
 - Fixed [2D Camera](camera-2d.md) position not using the exact keyframe values.
+- Fixed adding keys using the [animation](animation.md) panel: now respects the all layer/selected layers option, and works with layers having markers.

 ## 16.2.10